-- 1. the inmate's conviction (by trial or plea bargain) and/or direct appeal has not been completed; or - 2. the inmate has been sentenced to death; or
+- 1. the inmate's conviction (by trial or plea bargain) and/or direct appeal has not been completed; or - 2. the inmate's claim is based solely on constitutional/procedural violations; or - 3. the inmate has fully discharged his sentence, even if the wrongful conviction is later used to enhance sentencing in an unrelated crime; or